-Lonely Planet has named Waterford's Copper Coast one of its top 100 offbeat places around the world.
+Lonely Planet named Waterford's Copper Coast one of its top 100 offbeat places around the world in 2022.

-The travel publication recently released "Offbeat," a new guidebook on lesser known spots and off-the-beaten-track destinations.
+The travel publication released "Offbeat" in 2022, a guidebook on lesser-known spots and off-the-beaten-track destinations.

 And if you're someone who prefers to avoid crowds, the travel guide lists "100 exciting alternative travel experiences where tourists are few and far between."